Educators – especially teachers who integrate technology into the classroom – must be tough to keep up with all the strategies.

 Your technology knowledge and ability to implement in the classroom should be incorporated into your teacher resume, cover letter, and LinkedIn profile.
 It could be the difference between securing an interview or not securing one.

-If you would like to learn more about the education career eBooks we sell.
+Learn more about the education career eBooks we sell.
 One is called 50 ways to integrate technology into the classroom.